-Sample Solicitation Templates on "Sample Documents" web page of OGC Purchasing Council web site (UT Authentication required) OGC Purchasing Council web site
+Sample Solicitation Templates on "Sample Documents" web page of OGC Contracting & Procurement

+Practice Group web site (UT Authentication required)

 4.4 Written Questions

 The solicitation may invite respondents to submit written questions.
 This option may be in addition to or in lieu of a pre-proposal conference.
 The date and time for submission of written questions should be specified in the solicitation.
 Written questions may be submitted by mail, facsimile, email or hand delivery.